Gymnastics: Motions say farewell to Boys Head Coach Zimmerman

-Cayman Islands Gymnastics Association (CIGA) and Motions Unlimited Boys Head Coach Doran Zimmerman has left his mark on the sport in the Cayman Islands.
+Cayman Islands Gymnastics Association (CIGA) and Motions Unlimited Boys Head Coach Doran Zimmerman has left his mark on the sport.

-Zimmerman, however, who began coaching Cayman’s boys gymnasts starting in August 2016, stepped down in October to pursue other career opportunities.
+Zimmerman, who began coaching Cayman’s boys gymnasts starting in August 2016, however, stepped down in October to pursue other career opportunities.

 “I have been so truly blessed and fortunate to have coached amazing Cayman youth,” said Zimmerman.
 “The opportunities my job provided were amazing, and I’m sad to be leaving.
 Although, I’m very happy to still call Cayman home.
 The sport of gymnastics in the Cayman Islands will continue to thrive.
 I’m definitely leaving the team in good hands.”